 During bloom phase, I don’t rely on the nutrients manufacturer recommended doses.
 Instead, I monitor the growth rate, size, and resin gland production of my buds.
 When I see shortfalls in bud growth and/or resin gland size and production, I adjust my feed program to lower the amount of nitrogen and increase the amount of phosphorus and potassium, while also adding in carbohydrates, enzymes, B vitamins and L-amino acids that boost bud growth and production of cannabinoids and terpenoids.

 Does customized nutrients feeding take extra time and thought instead of just following manufacturer’s instructions in a simplistic way?
 It does.
 However, I don’t mind doing it because I see it reducing plant performance problems while increasing growth rate, harvest weight and cannabinoid/terpenoid percentages.
 In fact, I’ve come to enjoy it.
 It’s like being a master chef, creating your own recipes to make delicious foods nobody else could make!

-I have pure humic and fluvic acid products, and enzyme products, that enhance nutrients absorption and bioavailability while protecting roots.
-I have bloom boosters containing kelp, alfalfa extract, and other compounds that boost floral taste, scent, and potency.
-I have hydroponics base nutrients that automatically balance pH to the ideal sweet spot for maximum nutrients absorption.
+So I’ve had to pick and choose from various brands to assemble pure humic and fluvic acid products, and enzyme products, that enhance nutrients absorption and bioavailability while protecting roots.
+I work hard to source bloom boosters containing kelp, alfalfa extract, and other biostimulant compounds that boost floral taste, scent, and potency.
+I found hydroponics base nutrients that automatically balance pH to the ideal sweet spot for maximum nutrients absorption.

 - Nutrients feeding isn’t a one-size-fits-all situation.
 There are genetic variations within phenotypes and different strains that require tailored feed programs.
 The varying conditions marijuana plants are grown in can also necessitate a customized feed program.